-(34) After the examiners submit their reports, the Dean of Graduate Studies will review the reports and ensure that any homophobia, racism, ageism, transphobia or abuse is redacted from the reports.

-(35) The Dean of Graduate Studies will use Table 1 - results recommendations, and the following guidelines to evaluate the examiner reports and determine an examination outcome:
+- (34) After the examiners submit their reports, they will be reviewed by the Dean of Graduate Studies to ensure that any homophobia, racism, ageism, transphobia or abuse is redacted from the reports. - (35) The HDR Examination Coordinator will use Table 1 results recommendations, and the following guidelines to evaluate the examiner reports and determine an examination outcome: - a.

-- a.
 If both examiners recommend either results of a 1, 2 or 3, the outcome will be handled within the University, spanning from the student passing without correction to the student being required to make minor and major corrections to the thesis. - b.
-If both examiners recommend results of 4 or 5 are the outcome will require further work from the student, a reexamination or, if both examiners recommend a 5, then the degree is not awarded. - c.
-When there is a 'split decision.'
-That is, one examiner grades at a 1, 2 or 3, and the other grants a 4 or a 5, the thesis will be sent to a third examiner.
+If both examiners recommend results of 4 or 5 as the outcome, further work will be required from the student.
+A re-examination will be required.
+If both examiners recommend a 5, then the degree is not awarded. - c.
+When there is a 'split decision', that is, one examiner grades at a 1, 2 or 3, and the other grants a 4 or a 5, the thesis will be sent to a third examiner.
 In this situation, the reports are not delivered to the student or supervisors until the third examiner's report is received and considered by the DGS. - d.
-If the third examiner is engaged, once the third report is received, the Dean of Graduate Studies, will consider the three reports and decide on the outcome as follows: - i.
-If two of the three results are a 1, 2 or 3 then the overall result will be the lowest of those two; or - ii.
-If two of the three results are 4 or 5, (and one is a 1, 2 or 3) then the result will be a 4 and the reports are released, and the student makes the corrections to enable the commencement of the next examination
+If the third examiner is engaged, once the third report is received, the HDR Examination Coordinator will consider the three reports and decide on the outcome as follows: - i.
+If two of the three results are a 1, 2 or 3 then the overall result will be the lowest of those two; or

-(36) The examination outcome should indicate whether the thesis needs to be revised and whether the University or examiners should evaluate this revision, and, if necessary, stipulate which part of the thesis should be revised.
-The recommendation must include a time limit if any revisions are required to be made by the student.

-(37) The University will pay examiners an honorarium once they submit their report.
+- ii.
+If two of the three results are 4 or 5, (and one is a 1, 2 or 3) then the result will be a 4 and the reports are released, and the student makes the corrections to enable the commencement of the next examination process. - (36) The examination outcome should indicate whether the thesis needs to be revised and whether the University or examiners should evaluate this revision, and, if necessary, stipulate which part of the thesis should be revised.
+The recommendation must include a time limit if any revisions are required to be made by the student. - (37) The HDR Examination Coordinator will send the examination outcome along with de-identified examiner reports to the following, simultaneously, as soon as possible after receiving the reports used to determine the outcome: - a.
+Student; - b.
+Supervisor; - c.
+Associate Dean Research or equivalent. - (38) The University will pay examiners an honorarium once they submit their report.
 This honorarium must be paid directly to the examiner, or, if the examiner chooses, paid to discharge an ancillary cost of the HDR program, consistent with the Commonwealth Scholarships Guidelines (Research) 2017.